Panda381/PicoLibSDK/Readme.txt

 - Display drivers: Prepared support of TFT display 320x240/16bits and QVGA display 320x240/8 bits.

-- Devices: Support of Picoino with 8-bit QVGA display and PicoPad with 16-bit TFT display.
+- Devices: Support of Picoino/PicoinoMini with 8-bit QVGA display and PicoPad with 16-bit TFT display.
+Some samples are also prepared for the basic Raspberry Pico without additional hardware.

-- Samples: Prepared 47 sample programs and games.
+- Samples: Prepared 54 sample programs and games.

 License